realvz/awesome-eks/README.md

 Want to add something?
 Open a PR! 🙂

 ## What is EKS
+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to stand up or maintain your own Kubernetes control plane.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.

+Amazon EKS runs Kubernetes control plane instances across multiple Availability Zone to ensure high availability.
+Amazon EKS automatically detects and replaces unhealthy control plane instances, and it provides automated version upgrades and patching for them.

-Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service.
-EKS provides a managed Kubernetes control plane (etcd and master nodes) and supports running Pods on EC2 Instances and AWS Fargate.
-EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
-You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.
+Amazon EKS runs up-to-date versions of the open-source Kubernetes software, so you can use all the existing plugins and tooling from the Kubernetes community.
+Applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment, whether running in on-premises data centers or public clouds.
+This means that you can easily migrate any standard Kubernetes application to Amazon EKS without any code modification required.

 ## Table of content